Sam5566/linux_setup/README.md

 	* syntex_highlight
     * zsh-autosuggestions
 	* my own **.zshrc**
-* vim: installation and to make the terminal more beautiful, more easy to look and help user type the code
+* vim: installation and to make the terminal more beautiful, more easy to look and help user type the code [not just vimrc but also other configuration for different filetype]
 	* my own **.vimrc**
-* python: installation of Python2 and Python3 (to-date) and their packages
+* python: installation of Python2 and Python3 (to-date) and their packages [should not be used; can totally cover by pip inside conda]
     * python (version 2.7)
     * python3 (version 3.7)
     * Numpy